• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Arduino Engineering Projects / Arduino Automatic School/College Bell System
+You are here: Home / Arduino Projects / Arduino Automatic School/College Bell System

 Arduino Automatic School/College Bell System

-In this post we are going to construct an automatic school bell/college bell system using Arduino, 16 x 2 display and real time clock module.
+In this post I will show how to construct an automatic school bell/college bell system using Arduino, 16 x 2 display and real time clock module.
 You can program this project to ring the bell up to 16 times a day at your preferred hour and minute.
 The length of the bell ring can be programmed in seconds.

 Looking for a simpler version without coding?
 Get it HERE